 - The sperm inserted into the patient’s uterus has been washed in the laboratory to rid it of seminal fluid and to concentrate it.

-- The sperm can come from the spouse (artificial insemination with spouse’s sperm) or from a donor (artificial insemination with donor sperm).
+- The sperm can come from the partner (artificial insemination with a partner’s sperm) or from a donor (artificial insemination with donor sperm).

 - Mild male factor infertility (slight variation in sperm count, motility or shape)

 - Repeated unsuccessful cycles of ovarian stimulation and timed intercourse

 - Single patients